-- 28. As indicated in the follow-report dated June 2010, assessment of the compliance with the examiners' recommended action focused on the measures to address the identified deficiency of lack of implementation of S/RES/1267(1999) and S/RES/1373(2001). - 29.
-It was noted that while section 22B of the ATA provides for the freezing of funds of listed and associated entities as required by S/RES/1267(1999), the sole reference to entities excludes persons associated with the listed entities or acting on their behalf or at their direction as required by the resolution.
-Section 4(1) of the ATAA inserts sections 22AA and 22AB in the ATA.
-Section 22AA(1) of the ATA as detailed in the ATAA defines for sections 22AB, 22B and 22C, the term 'designated entities' to mean individuals or entities and their associates designated as terrorist entities by the Security Council of the United Nations.
-The amendment of subsection 22B (1) of the ATA allows for the Attorney General to apply to a judge for an Order to freeze the assets of designated entities which with the amended definition will include persons associated with the listed entities or acting on their behalf or at their direction.
-Additionally, the resolution requires the freezing of funds derived from funds or other assets owned or controlled by designated persons.
-The definition of funds as stipulated in section 2 of the ATA is comprehensive and includes "assets of any kind, whether tangible or intangible, moveable or immovable, however acquired."
-While the definition in its broadest application complies with the resolution requirements, an explicit reference to funds derived from funds should be considered.

-- The procedure for freezing as laid out in the above provisions would be initiated by the financial institution or listed business reporting the existence of suspected funds to the FIU and the Attorney General taking appropriate action under section 22B to freeze such funds.
-It is noted that subsection 22AB (d) of the ATA prohibits financial institutions and listed businesses from entering or continuing business transaction or business relationship with a person or entity identified as a designated entity This should effectively 'freeze" any funds held by a financial institution or listed business pending the appropriate order being obtained by the Attorney General under subsection 22B (1).
-Further the authorities have advised that under the MPFIUTTATA, subsection 22AB (c) of the ATA has been deleted.
-This provision allowed a financial institution or listed business to obtain prior approval of the FIU to continue a transaction or business relationship with a customer who is suspected of being or identified as a designated entity thereby allowing for the possibility of a designated entity to continue a business relationship or transaction.
-There is no set deadline in the ATA for the implementation of the procedure for freezing a designated entity's funds and there has been no need to apply it.
-Assessment as to the timeliness of the procedure is therefore not possible particularly with regard to the resolution requirement "without delay". - 31.
-With regard to S/RES/1373(2001), subsection 22B (b) of the ATA specifically provides for the Attorney General to apply to a judge for an order to freeze the funds of an entity.
-The procedures as outlined for listed entities are also applicable in this situation. - 32.
-Additionally, section 34 of the ATA has been amended to allow a customs officer, immigration officer, or police officer above the rank of sergeant who reasonably believes that property in the possession of a person is property intended to be used for the purpose of a terrorist act or for financing terrorism, terrorist property or property of a person or entities designated by the United Nations Security Council to apply for a restraint order for the property concerned. - 33.
+- 29. As indicated in the follow-report dated June 2010, assessment of the compliance with the examiners' recommended action focused on the measures to address the identified deficiency of lack of implementation of S/RES/1267(1999) and S/RES/1373(2001).
+While the legislation as enacted by Trinidad and Tobago substantially complies with the criteria of SRIII, there are still some outstanding issues which are set out below. - 30.
+As noted in the previous follow-up report, section 22 of the ATA provides for procedures for freezing assets of designated entities i.e. individuals or entities and their associates designated as terrorists by the Security Council of the United Nations.
+However, it is noted that with regard to the Attorney General being able to apply for a freezing order for anyone other than UN designated entities, that section 22B(1)(b) of the ATA limits such orders to entities and does not include individuals. - 31.
+As stated in previous follow-up reports, section 34 of the ATA has been amended to allow a customs officer, immigration officer, or police officer above the rank of sergeant who reasonably believes that property in the possession of a person is property intended to be used for the purpose of a terrorist act or for financing terrorism, terrorist property or property of a person or entities designated by the United Nations Security Council to apply for a restraint order for the property concerned. - 32.
 Section 34 of the ATA provides for the restraining of property involved in terrorism or terrorist financing rather than all property of individuals or entities engaged in terrorism as stated in the resolution.
-As such, the scope of the above provision would be narrower in application than required by the resolution. - 34.
-Additionally it is noted that the restraint and charging provisions in sections 18 to 20 of POCA may also be applicable for offences under the ATA in that terrorist acts and the financing of terrorism are predicate offences for money laundering.
-Proceeds as set out in the definition of money laundering in POCA includes money or other property derived, obtained or realized, directly or indirectly from a specified offence.
-This would suggest that proceeds would have to be linked to a specified offence such as terrorism or the financing of terrorism in accordance with the definition of terrorist property as outlined above.
-Provisions under POCA therefore do not appear to offer any extension of the application of freezing measures in line with the requirements of the resolution. - 35.
+As such, the scope of the above provision would be narrower in application than required by the resolution. - 33.
 S/RES/1373(2001) also requires countries to examine and give effect to, if appropriate, the actions initiated under the freezing mechanisms of other countries.
-Such procedures should ensure the prompt determination, according to applicable national legal principles, whether reasonable grounds or a reasonable basis exists to initiate a freezing action and the subsequent freezing of funds or other assets without delay.

-- 36. In Trinidad and Tobago, the above procedures are governed by the Mutual Assistance in Criminal Matters Act.
+Such procedures should ensure the prompt determination, according to applicable national legal principles, whether reasonable grounds or a reasonable basis exists to initiate a freezing action and the subsequent freezing of funds or other assets without delay. - 34.
+In Trinidad and Tobago, the above procedures are governed by the Mutual Assistance in Criminal Matters Act.
 As indicated in Trinidad and Tobago's mutual evaluation report, section 30 of the referenced statute allows for assistance to countries for confiscating or forfeiting property orders and orders that restrain dealings with property derived or obtained from the commission of a specified serious offence.
 One of the requirements for providing assistance is dual criminality.
 The criminalization of terrorism and terrorist financing under the ATA therefore provides the basis for the authorities in Trinidad and Tobago to incorporate assistance in giving effect to freezing mechanisms of other jurisdictions under the procedures established by the Mutual Assistance in Criminal Matters Act.
-However the requirement for dual criminality may limit application with regard to freezing mechanisms giving the constraints on freezing described above. - 37.
-At present, with the enactment of the ATAA 2011, section 22AA (2) of the ATA provides for the FIU to maintain a list of current United Nations designated entities and to circulate the list whenever changes occur or at least every three months to all financial institutions and listed businesses for them to verify whether they hold any funds in names of the designated entities.
+However the requirement for dual criminality may limit application with regard to freezing mechanisms giving the constraints on freezing described above.